Frequently Asked Questions about TEFL

 Yes, there are.
 Rightly or wrongly, the whole world wants to learn English.
 People everywhere, especially young people, are convinced that speaking good English is their passport to a successful career.
 What is more, they are being encouraged in this by many governments.
-Worldwide, there are many more TEFL jobs than there are native-speaking EFL teachers to fill them (though it should not be forgotten that English is also taught by perfectly competent non-native teachers).
-EMT (English mother tongue) teachers are in high demand in virtually all parts of the world.
-However, EMT teachers may find it more difficult to break into other English-speaking countries.
+Worldwide, there are many more TEFL jobs than there are qualified EFL teachers to fill them (though it should not be forgotten that English is also taught by perfectly competent non-native teachers).
+EMT (English mother tongue) teachers and other qualified teachers are in high demand in virtually all parts of the world.
+However, English teachers may find it more difficult to break into other English-speaking countries.
 And in general, schools in Western Europe express a preference for teachers with an EU passport as working papers are then automatic.

 So where are all these jobs?